Exponentially Faster Massively Parallel Maximal Matching: Proof of Lemma Part 3

-The key to analyzing Algorithm~\ref{alg:nearmaximal} is to show that for most vertices $v$, the values of $Z_{v,i}$ take on similar values across all possible indices $i$.
-We had sketched how this leads to the desired bound on vertex degrees in Section~\ref{sec:highlevel}; let us provide some more technical details here.

-Recall from Section~\ref{sec:highlevel} that our concentration inequalities should not have an additive factor depending on $n$ or they become too weak to be useful as $\Delta$ gets smaller.
-To overcome this, we show that with careful analysis, the Efron-Stein inequality (Proposition~\ref{prop:efronstein}) yields our desired concentration bound; in particular, it gives concentration on the order $Z_{v,i} = \E[Z_{v,i}] \pm \Delta^{1-\Omega(1)}$.
-However, we emphasize that this concentration bound is \emph{not} with exponentially high probability, or even with high probability: it only holds with a relatively small probability $1 - 1/\poly(\Delta)$.
-This is the reason that we can only show that the number of high-degree vertices reduces by a $1/\poly(\Delta)$ factor, and not that Algorithm~\ref{alg:nearmaximal} reduces the maximum degree outright.

-Due to symmetry, we may consider showing a concentration bound for $Z_{v,1}$.
-Let us furthermore assume that $L$ and $\pi$ have been fixed.
-Therefore, $Z_{v, 1}$ becomes only a function of the vertex partitioning $\chi$, or more precisely, a function of the set of vertices that belong to partition $V_1$.
-Let us define the vector $\vec x$, by setting $x_v = 1$ if $\chi(v) = 1$, and $x_v = 0$ otherwise.
-We may write $Z_{v, 1}(\vec{x})$ to emphasize that $Z_{v, 1}$ is merely a function of $\vec{x}$.
+In light of Lemma~\ref{var-bnd-cor}, we need to bound the variance of $Z_{v,1}$ as a function of the vertex partition $\chi$.
+So let us assume that $L$ and $\pi$ have been fixed, and $Z_{v, 1}$ is a function of $\chi$ alone, or more precisely, a function of the set of vertices in partition $V_1$.
+Define a vector $\vec x$ by setting $x_v = 1$ if $\chi(v) = 1$, and $x_v = 0$ otherwise; we may write $Z_{v, 1}(\vec{x})$ to emphasize that $Z_{v, 1}$ is merely a function of $\vec{x}$.
 Observe that $\vec{x}$ is a vector of $n$ i.i.d.
 Bernoulli-$1/k$ random variables.
 To use the Efron-Stein inequality for bounding the variance, we have to upper bound the right-hand-side of inequality

 where $\vec{x}^{(w)}$ is obtained by replacing the value of $x_w$ in $\vec{x}$ with $x'_w$ which is drawn independently from the same distribution.
-In other words, the $w$ summand of (\ref{eq:efronvertex}) corresponds to the effect of repartitioning vertex $w$ on the value of $Z_{v, 1}$.
-Thus, we need to show that for most of the vertices in $V$, whether they belong to $V_1$ or not does not affect $Z_{v, 1}$.
+In other words, the $w$ summand of Eq.~(\ref{eq:efronvertex}) corresponds to the effect of repartitioning vertex $w$ on the value of $Z_{v, 1}$.

-To show this, consider a game where we determine $Z_{v, 1}(\vec{x})$ by querying entries of $\vec{x}$.
-The queries can be conducted adaptively, i.e., each query can depend on the answers to previous queries.
-If we show an upper bound $\beta_v$ on the number of queries required to determine $Z_{v, 1}(\vec{x})$, then no matter what the other $n - \beta_v$ entries of $\vec{x}$ are, $Z_{v, 1}(\vec{x})$ remains unchanged and so clearly $Z_{v, 1}(\vec{x}) - Z_{v, 1}(\vec{x}^{(w)}) = 0$ for all such unqueried vertices $w$.
-(The subscript $v$ in $\beta_v$ is used to emphasize that the upper bound can be different for different choices of $v$.)
-Therefore, one way to show that most vertices of $V$ do not affect $Z_{v, 1}$ is to design an efficient query process.
-We also note a particularly useful property of the Efron-Stein inequality in (\ref{eq:efronvertex}) is that even an upper bound on the expected number (taken over choice of $\vec{x}$) of queries suffices.